rarible/protocol/docs/ethereum/smart-contracts/fees.md

 * `LibOrder.Order` `leftOrder` — left order data
 * `LibOrder.Order` `rightOrder` — right order data

-In this method, the following actions are performed:
+In this method, the following actions are performed.

-1. We calculate the commission side of the transaction — asset, which can be interpreted as money.
+### Calculation the commission side of the transaction

+Asset, which can be interpreted as money.
 All Fees and Royalties will be credited to this Asset.

 1. Use `LibFeeSide.getFeeSide`.
 It takes as arguments `assetClasses` of both sides (for example, `ETH` and `ERC20`).
 2. `LibFeeSide.getFeeSide` tries to determine side to pay Fees:

 ![](../img/eth_5.png)